About the Huntington’s Disease Foundation

-The mission of the Hereditary Disease Foundation is to fund transformative research to find treatments, and ultimately a cure, for Huntington’s disease and other related disorders.
+The mission of the Huntington’s Disease Foundation is to fund transformative research to find treatments, and ultimately a cure, for Huntington’s disease and related disorders.

 WHAT is Huntington’s disease